ngiangre/ngiangre.github.io/content/cv/Nicholas_Giangreco_CV.md

     -   Perform and manage data architecture and software development projects in precision medicine innovation development portfolio.
     -   Develop and maintain software packages and data pipelines for team of clinical biomarker data analysts.
     -   Deliver automated project management and portfolio reports to senior leadership.
+    -   Rapidly prototype apps and tools using Claude Code for stakeholder buy in
     -   Mentor interns and data scientists to develop reproducible data analyses and web apps.

 Aug 2016 - Oct 2021